-4. On Step 2 the wizard will automatically populate your list of BPI groups that you can run checks against, and group states will be determined by the same logic and thresholds used in the BPI user interface.
+On Step 2 the wizard will automatically populate your list of BPI groups that you can run checks against, and group states will be determined by the same logic and thresholds used in the BPI user interface.

-- 5. You can also define some text that will be prepended to the names of the services created. - 6.
-Click Next and then complete the wizard by choosing the required options in Step 3 Step 5. - 7.
-To finish up, click on Finish in the final step of the wizard, this will create the new hosts and service and begin monitoring. - 8.
-You can see that the service is in a critical condition, which means a notification will be sent to the appropriate recipients. www.nagios.com Page 12 of 14
+You can also define some text that will be prepended to the names of the services created.

+Click Next and then complete the wizard by choosing the required options in Step 3 - Step 5.

+To finish up, click on Finish in the final step of the wizard, this will create the new hosts and service and begin monitoring.
+Once the wizard applies the configuration, click the View status details for xxxxx link to see the new host and services that were created.

+👃 Host \$ Service 🏮 Status Duration 🏮 Attempt 🔱 Last Check \$ Status Information BPI 📄 BPI Process: Example02 Ok N/A 1/5 2024-12-01 04:05:20 OK - Group health is 100% with 0 problem(s).

+You can see that the service is in a critical condition, which means a notification will be sent to the appropriate recipients.

+BPI Settings

-BPI Settings If you require to change any of the BPI settings, they can be accessed using the Edit BPI Settings button.
+If you require to change any of the BPI settings, they can be accessed using the Edit BPI Settings button.

+Copyright © 2025 Nagios Enterprises, LLC.
+All rights reserved.
+Trademarks are the property of their respective owner.
 Most of these settings do not require modification, they are here for advanced users of BPI.
-However, a setting worth mentioning is the Logic Handling For Problem States.
+However, a setting worth mentioning is Logic Handling For Problem States.
 If this box is checked, Nagios BPI will ignore any problems states that are either Acknowledged or in Scheduled Downtime.

-You can also change the format of the Status Text that BPI uses in its screens.
+You can also change the format of the Status Text that BPI uses in it's screens.
 The information on the settings screen is self-explanatory and does not need duplicating here.

 After making any changes, click Apply Settings.

-Manually Edit Config Advanced BPI users may find the manual edit feature helpful.
+Manually Edit Config

+Advanced BPI users may find the manual edit feature helpful.
 This is the raw config file, and as per the warning on the page, "Advanced Users Only: Do NOT make changes to this file unless you know what you're doing!".

 After making any changes, click Save Configuration.

+XML Output

-XML Output When service checks are run, the first time a BPI service check is run the BPI Group states are dumped to the /usr/local/nagiosxi/var/components/bpi.xml file.
+When service checks are run, the first time a BPI service check is run the BPI Group states are dumped to the /usr/local/nagiosxi/var/components/bpi.xml file.
 The service check tests the file age of the XML file, and if the age threshold is exceeded, a new file will be made.
-Otherwise, the check plugin will use the cached results in the XML file.
+Otherwise, the check plugin will used the cached results in the XML file.
 This file can also be used as a data API for use with external applications.

+Troubleshooting

-Troubleshooting For administrative users, Nagios BPI will dump error output to the browser and will generate links to fix the configuration issues.
-For read-only user, the errors will be suppressed and sent to the /usr/local/nagiosxi/var/components/bpi.log file. www.nagios.com Page 13 of 14
+For administrative users, Nagios BPI will dump error output to the browser and will generate links to fix the configuration issues.
+For read-only user, the errors will be suppressed and sent to the /usr/local/nagiosxi/var/components/bpi.log file.

 Finishing Up

-This completes the documentation on the BPI in Nagios XI..
+This completes the documentation on using BPI in Nagios XI.
 If you have additional questions or other support-related questions, please visit us at our Nagios Support Forum, Nagios Knowledge Base, or Nagios Library:

 Visit Nagios Support Forum

 Visit Nagios Knowledge Base

 Visit Nagios Library

-www.nagios.com Page 14 of 14